MikkelFrank/Retail-Sales-Data-Warehouse-BI-Analysis/README.md

 ## Conclusion

-This project demonstrates how to structure data into a relational model and perform SQL-based BI analysis using multiple tables.
+This project demonstrates how to perform SQL-based BI analysis using multiple tables.
 The results highlight the importance of joins, aggregation, and correct data granularity in producing meaningful business insights.

 ---